Porta Batumi Tower

-The Porta Batumi Tower is a residential skyscraper in Batumi Georgia.
-At 164 meters (538 feet), it is the second-tallest building in Georgia.
-It was completed in 2017, and has 43 floors.
+The Porta Batumi Tower is a residential skyscraper in Batumi, Georgia.
+Standing at 164 meters (538 feet), it is the fifth-tallest building in Georgia.
+The tower was completed in 2017 and comprises 43 floors.
+Upon its completion, it was the tallest residential building in Georgia until 2024, when it was surpassed by the Azure Tower, which stands 171.7 m (563 ft) tall.

 History

-Construction on the tower started in 2014, during a period of rapid skyscraper development and construction in Batumi.
-The System Construction Company took over oversight on the construction of the tower, and it was completed in 2017.
-Since its opening it has served residential purposes and 41 of its 43 floors are completely apartments/penthouses.
+Construction of the tower began in 2014, during a period of rapid skyscraper development in Batumi.
+System Construction Company oversaw the project, which was completed in 2017.
+Since its opening, the building has served a residential purpose, with 41 of its 43 floors entirely dedicated to apartments and penthouses.